morrownr/USB-WiFi/README.md

 ```
 -----

-If having the adapter supported in the Linux kernel is
-important, so that it is not necessary to find, download,
-and compile a driver, of the ones tested, this is your only
-option:
+If an in-kernel driver is important:
 ```
 Alfa AWUS036ACM		(it is a very good driver)
 ```
 -----

-If AP mode is important:
+If master (AP) mode is important:
 ```
 Alfa AWUS036ACM
 Alfa AWUS036ACH